 I grew up in the suburbs of Pittsburgh, Hartford, and Chicago, usually next to the woods, and I spent as much of the time in the outdoors as I could.
 From an early age I developed a love of reading and books, I had ambitions to become a writer and to travel the world.
 I graduated from Indiana University with a degree in English in 1979 and from Boise State University with a Masters in Public Administration in 2002.
 I also studied theology and pastoral ministry at Southern Seminary.

-I have several decades experience in the publishing business, most recently as the Executive Director of MennoMedia and Publisher at Herald Press, an agency of the Mennonite Church in the U.S. and Canada.
-I now work full-time as a freelance writer, editor and publishing consultant and coach.
+I had several decades experience in the publishing business, and until early 2018 was the Executive Director of MennoMedia and Publisher at Herald Press, an agency of the Mennonite Church in the U.S. and Canada.

 My recently published book, The Walk of a Lifetime, sums up a lot of my experiences and the joy I have from living an inspired life.
 It serves as an example of the type of book I’d like to help others create through my recently launched consultancy and self-publishing business that I called the Walker Press.
 The story of how I developed this business and wrote my own book is told in a recent Career Pivot Podcast.

 For more about me, my book and media appearances in recent years, download my Media Sheet.